fxcm/ForexConnectAPI/README.md

 3. Learn how to build and backtest Breakout strategy using ForexConnect API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/ForexConnectAPI/3.1.BreakoutStrategy_via_FC_API.zip">here</a>.
 4. Learn how to build and backtest Range Stochastic Strategy using ForexConnect API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/ForexConnectAPI/4.1.StochasticStrategy_via.FC.API.zip">here</a>.
 5. Learn how to build and backtest Mean Reversion Strategy using ForexConnect API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/ForexConnectAPI/5.1.MeanReverionStrategy_via_FC_API.zip">here</a>.
+6. Some examples like attached stop limit to position, create if-then ELS order, get rollover <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/ForexConnectAPI/FC-examples-master.zip">at here</a>.